dalu2104/SOP-Solver/SOP-Solver/README.txt

-Eclipse project that contains all source code for the whole project.
+Eclipse project that contains all source code  and test codefor the whole project.

-Current contents in src:
-/convertSOPFileToArray/parser.java --> Converts .sop file to array
-/validSolution/ --> Contains 3 individual implementations of a working algorithm.
-/tryAll --> Contains an implementation of a working algorithm that find an optimal solution /execution/Main.java --> Contains the Main method that executes the programm, gives output.
+/test - Contains test for the source code.
+/src - Contains the source code.